 There are places along the water where you can try crossing the creek on the rocks, but I wouldn’t recommend it with small kids.

-The day we looked they had scheduled a Ranger Hike, Run with a Ranger, and kids programs like a Ranger led night hike around Sibley Lake called a Frog Frolic.
-The evening started with marshmellows and songs around the campfire then kids proceeded on a ranger led hike around the lake listening for frogs.
+The day we looked they had scheduled a Ranger Hike, Run with a Ranger, and kids programs like a Ranger-led night hike around Sibley Lake called a Frog Frolic.
+The evening started with marshmallows and songs around the campfire then kids proceeded on a ranger-led hike around the lake listening for frogs.